mcbenjemaa/prometheus-operator-crd/README.md

 Here we define the prometheus-operator-crd chart with its templates and default configuration.

 **What is this app?**

+This app is a dependency for [prometheus-operator-app](https://github.com/giantswarm/prometheus-operator-app), which install the required CustomResourceDefinitions.

 **Why did we add it?**

+CRD management does not comes out of the box, so we need a separate app/chart in order to be able to fully manage (install/upgrade/delete) the CRDs.

 **Who can use it?**

+Anyone can use this.

 ## Installing